-Using Azure AD for identity management of services and devices reduces the code you need to write and enables IT to manage access.
-Services and devices can get tokens from Azure AD using OAuth and use those tokens to access web APIs.
-Using Azure AD you can avoid writing complex authentication code.
+Using the Microsoft identity platform for identity management of services and devices reduces the code you need to write and enables IT to manage access.
+Services and devices can get tokens from the Microsoft identity platform using OAuth and use those tokens to access web APIs.
+Using the Microsoft identity platform you can avoid writing complex authentication code.
 Since the identities of the services and devices are stored in Azure AD, IT can manage keys and revocation in one place instead of having to do this separately in your application.

 Benefits of integration

-Integration with Azure AD comes with benefits that do not require you to write additional code.
+Integration with the Microsoft identity platform comes with benefits that do not require you to write additional code.

 Integration with enterprise identity management